liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files.markdown

 The Document Library not only lets you upload files but also allows you to access files stored in Google applications, such as Google Drive and Google Photos.
+This integration isn't available by default.
+You can enable this feature by installing the Liferay Google Drive™ Plugin from the [Marketplace](https://web.liferay.com/marketplace).

+**Important:** The Liferay Google Drive™ Plugin is a "Labs" application.
+Any app designated as "Labs" includes experimental features and is not supported by Liferay.
+This status may change without notice.
+Labs apps allow us to accelerate the availability of useful and cutting-edge features, but these apps are not yet hardened like standard Liferay EE apps.
+Please download and use Labs apps at your own discretion.

 This integration with Google and other external repositories enables you to access all of your documents from your Liferay sites.

 As a Liferay administrator, you must configure your Liferay instance's access to Google's API Picker. @product@ calls on it to access files stored in